 - Homeworld: Jakku

-Bio: Abandoned by her family at a young age, Rey was left to fend for herself, scavenging and surviving alone on the brutal, dessert, planet of Jakku.
+Bio: Abandoned by her family at a young age, Rey was left to fend for herself, scavenging and surviving alone on the brutal, dessert, the planet of Jakku.
 After meeting the droid, BB8, Rey goes on a journey to help the Rebellion against the Empire.
 Along the way, she discovers her latent and considerable Force powers.

-Lightsaber: Blue, formerly Luke Skywalker’s
+Chosen Saber: Blue Lightsaber, formerly Luke Skywalker’s

-Fighting Style: Rey was an adept and natural with the Vibrostaff (electric Quarterstaff).
+Fighting Style: Rey was adept and natural with the Vibrostaff (electric Quarterstaff).
 After inheriting Luke Skywalker’s lightsaber, she began rudimentary training.
 Despite being a novice, she demonstrates an inherent proclivity and skill with the saber, but she is by no means proficient enough to be considered a master.

 Force Powers: A force adept, Rey possesses an enormous amount of potential.
 Luke states at one point that he has only known one other force user with such power, IE his father.
 Rey’s natural intuition and force abilities were honed by her brief time under Master Luke Skywalker’s tutelage.
 She is capable of creating Force Bonds, a rarity amongst force users due to the required strength.
 Her ability to manipulate objects and people has exponentially grown, and at this point, it is unknown what the upper limits of her strength might be.